Be on the lookout for Poison Ivy, Oak, and Sumac!

 No worries, here is the short version-

 You have few mountain biking skills.
-You fall a lot, you crash into those silly trees that jump out in front of you, the x-ray tech at your clinic knows your first name, you try hard but gezzz this stuff is scary!
+You fall a lot, you crash into those silly trees that jump out in front of you, the x-ray tech at your clinic knows your first name, you try hard but – gezzz this stuff is scary!
 You don’t care about getting an age group award but getting a finisher medal would be awesome!
-You are a Cat 3 first timer.
-(Cat 3b = same thing)
+You are a Cat 3 Hopeful.

 Still confused!
-I can ride, I hardly ever crash – I think I need to be in Cat 2 or 3 but this is my first mountain bike race, should I be in the First Time – 3b -group?
+I can ride, I hardly ever crash – I think I need to be in Cat 2 or 3 but this is my first mountain bike race, should I be in the 3 Hopeful group? (don’t forget, Hopefuls do NOT get age group awards)

 No!
 Base your Cat on your skills!
 If you are Superman or Wonder Woman on a bike you are a Cat 2 or 3!